 The inside of the alternator contains bearings that allow the internal stator to spin in tandem with the belt.
 Over time, these bearings become pitted and worn, producing a humming sound.
 This sound intensifies as the bearings degrade further and further.

 If you have noticed any of these symptoms, seek professional assistance as soon as possible.
 Even if your car continues to run, the alternator may soon fail completely, leaving you stranded.
-For more information on how to recognize a faulty alternator, please contact the automotive repair experts at Evans Tire & Service Centers.
+For more information on how to recognize a faulty alternator, please contact the automotive repair experts at Evans Tire & Service Centers for an appointment at any of our locations.